 Step 4: The technician reviews the label and gathers the supplies needed to make your child's chemotherapy.
 The technician then puts the chemotherapy in a bag or syringe and adds the label.

 Step 5: The pharmacist checks the chemotherapy for accuracy and completeness.

 Step 6: The nurse picks up the chemotherapy from the pharmacy, performs the final check and administers the chemotherapy.

 Special Note: Making one dose of chemotherapy can take between 20 and 40 minutes, depending upon the type of chemotherapy.
 Some drugs are powders and need time to dissolve.
 Also, many patients receive multiple drugs at one time.

 Your chemotherapy is made just for YOU!
 Unfortunately, your child's caregivers cannot make it ahead of time because the ingredients in the medicine are based on how your child is doing the day of your appointment.
 The process does take time, and we appreciate your patience.

-Thank you for choosing the Pediatric Infusion Center at The Studer Family Children's Hospital at Sacred Heart!
+Thank you for choosing the Pediatric Infusion Center at the Studer Family Children's Hospital at Ascension Sacred Heart!

 If you have any questions about our services, please call 850-416-4941.